Yalla Vote 2013

 Students and young professionals, sign up for AAI’s Emerging Leaders Program.
 You’ll get invitations to local events, learn about volunteer and internship opportunities, and more.

-If you’d like to work on Yalla Vote—whether your organization wants to host a town hall or you’d like to volunteer for a get-out-the-vote phone bank—there’s a place for you in the campaign!
-Contact Hilary Robertson Collado.
+If you’d like to work on Yalla Vote in 2013—whether your organization wants to host a town hall or you’d like to volunteer for a local voter registration event—there’s a place for you in the campaign!
+Contact Tess Waggoner.